Chapter 7 bankruptcy help

 The Impact of Chapter 7 Bankruptcy on Your Credit

-While the impact is profound, it is not insurmountable.
-Over time, as you manage finances responsibly, your credit can recover.
+While the impact may hurt at first, it is not insurmountable.
+Over time, as you manage finances responsibly, your credit can recover, but that is entirely up to you.

 Here are common impacts of Chapter 7 bankruptcy on credit: